 Every summer, the Bill Lane Center for the American West offers many opportunities for Stanford undergraduates (including graduating seniors) to work with organizations throughout the West.
 Through these internships, students can explore careers in natural history, conservation, land use, museum curation, resource management, energy and more.
 All internships last ten weeks and are fully funded by the Lane Center.
-During the 2020/2021 academic year, we are pleased to offer internships in both spring and summer quarters.

 Looking for tips?
 Be honest; tell us about yourself.
 What unique experiences or perspectives do you bring that make you an outstanding candidate?
 What are you hoping to learn?
 How does this internship fit into your future academic and career plans?

 Visit this page for more information on how to get involved with the Lane Center's internship program.

 The Lane Center's West internships offer Stanford undergraduates hands-on professional development experiences across the region.
 From policy analysis to archival research to land conservation and outreach and beyond, our internships cover a wide range of disciplines and organizations.
 Internship locations fluctuate by year, but below is a list of all of our past and current internship agencies.